Category: computer

 Singletons can be hazardous to your health, seriously jeopardize your family’s safety, and have been classified as ‘terrorist patterns’ by the U.S. government.
 The fact that an application only needs one instance of something does not mean the object should be designed that way, and there aren’t very many scenarios where singletons are appropriate.
 Do as the Jedi do and use them with consideration and responsibly.

-On Brooks
+• On Brooks

 I’ve written this same basic argument for small teams three or four times now, so to comply with the Don’t Repeat Yourself (DRY) principle I though I’d post it.
 In short, this argument repeats Brooks’ Mythical Man-Month concept 🙂 , and asserts that you must restructure the communications dynamics of a team when it changes in size, regardless of whether or not your project is late.

 To paraphrase one of the points made in Frederick Brooks’ The Mythical Man Month, complexity in a system scales with the number of interfaces.
 Applied to a team communications system of N people, the worst-case number of total communications channels is when everybody talks to everybody else.
 This can be expressed by N(N-1)/2.
 In other words, a given person in the team (the Nth person) is communicating with everyone else (N-1 people).
+So the problem with large horizontal teams is that as N increases, the communications overhead of being able to operate has the potential to increase exponentially.

-Now, this is all worst-case abstract theory, but it does highlight the scaling problems of communication in teams of changing size.
-As your team changes, you need to reevaluate the way it works to keep operating overhead due to excess or insufficient communication down to a minimum.
+Now, this is all worst-case abstract theory, but does highlight the scaling problems of communication in teams of fluctuating size.
+As your team scales, you need to reevaluate communication culture to keep operating overhead low and excessive communication to a minimum.

-Avoiding if(DEBUG_ON)
+• Avoiding if(DEBUG_ON)

 Consider the following Java code..